NVIDIA/aistore/README.md

 <img src="docs/images/ais-target-20-block.png" alt="AIS target block diagram" width="400">

 > Terminology: AIS differentiates between **Cloud-based buckets** and those buckets that do not serve as a cache or tier in front of any Cloud storage.
 For shortness sake, the latter are referred to as **local buckets**.

-> Cloud-based and local buckets support the same API with minor exceptions (only local buckets can be renamed, for instance).
+Cloud-based and local buckets support the same API with minor exceptions (only local buckets can be renamed, for instance).
+AIStore *local buckets* are totally distributed, content-wise, across the entire AIS cluster.
+All the [supported storage services](docs/storage_svcs.md) equally apply to both sorts of buckets.

 ## Table of Contents
 - [Overview](#overview)